Djibz9/MyWiki27/README.md

 # MyWiki27
 Django Wiki
-  An experimental wiki that is being used to teach me in how to code in Django.
+  Creating a wiki to learn how to use Django.